zMarkitos/zMOptimization_2026/Optimization_English.md

       check-interval: 100
 ```

-Villagers that can't follow a path lose their AI and only restock offers periodically.
-Enable only if villagers are causing lag.
+Villagers that can't pathfind lose their AI and only restock offers periodically.
+Activate only if villagers are causing lag.

 </details>